lambdamoses/sleep_diary/README.md

 ## To do
 1. Once I accumulate enough sleep data, figure out what analysis is the most helpful for identifying what may improve insomnia and implement it in the plotting page in the app to produce a report that can be downloaded
 2. Implement login screen to support multiple users
-3. Right now you can only enter data for the current day.
-I should make it possible to enter data from any given day
+3. Right now you can only use 24 hour format to input time.
+It would be nice if the user can choose between 12 and 24 hour formats.
-4. Change to more meaningful column names when viewing data
+4. Try displaying data as plain text, showing data for one day at a time; the table is hard to read.
 5. Allow users to download data
 6. Use text mining to analyze unstructured comments